pkardas/notes/books/peopleware.md

 Fragmented time is almost certain teamicidal, but also is guaranteed to waste the individual's time.

 The human capital invested in your workforce also represents a ton of money.

+## Chapter 33: E(vil) Mail

+When you over-coordinate the people who work for you, they are too likely to under-coordinate their own efforts.
+But self-coordination and mutual coordination amon peers is the hallmark of graceful teamwork.

+Imagine how it would work if every pass could only happen if and when the coach gave the signal from the sideline.
+A decent coach understands that his/her job is to help people learn to self-coordinate.

+> Life is short.
+If you need to know everything in order to do anything, you are not going to get much done.

+## Chapter 34: Making change possible

+> People hate change, and that is because people hate change.
+People really hate change, they really, really do.

+When we start out to change, it is never certain that we will succeed.
+The uncertainty is more compelling than the possible gain.

+> The fundamental response to change is not logical, but emotional

+**You can never improve if you can't change at all.**

+Change involves at least 4 stages: Old Status Quo -> Chaos -> Practice and Integration -> News Status Quo.
+Change happens upon introduction of a foreign element: a catalyst for a change.
+Without a catalyst, there is no recognition of the desirability of change.

+Change won't get even started unless people fell safe - people feel safe when they know they will not be demeaned for proposing a change.

+Change has only a chance of succeeding if failure is also okay.